Safety is a shared responsibility.

 • On streetlights

-• On bus stop signs
+• On bus signs

 • At stop signs